UMDBPP/TUFFcode/README.md

 Arduino code for _TUFF DOS_ payload for the Baloon Payload Program at the University of Maryland.

-Code by Jeremy Kuznetsov, ???, and Jaxon Lee.
+Code by Jeremy Kuznetsov, Jim Oliver Villegas, and Jaxon Lee.

 -------